auth0/docs/articles/quickstart/spa/angular2/_includes/_centralized_login.md

 Select a callback URL for your users to return to.

 ::: note
 This example assumes you are using the default Angular path-based routing.
-If you are using hash-based routing with `{ useHash: true }`, you won't be able to specify a dedicated callback route.
+If you are using hash-based routing with `{ useHash: true }`, you will not be able to specify a dedicated callback route.
 The URL hash will be used to hold the user's authentication information.
 :::

 <%= include('../../_includes/_callback_component') %>

-Create a component named `CallbackComponent` and populate it with a loading indicator.
+Create a component named `CallbackComponent` and add a loading indicator.

 ::: note
 To display a loading indicator, you need a loading spinner or another indicator in the `assests` directory.
 See the downloadable sample for demonstration.